-6. Regulatory Options
+6. Options

-6.1 Option 1 - status quo - no change to the existing MRLs in the Code.
+6.1 Option 1 - status quo - no change to the existing MRLs for sulphaquinoxaline in Standard 1.4.2 of the Code

-Under this option, the status quo would be maintained and there would be no changes in the existing MRLs to the Code.
+Under this option, the status quo would be maintained and there would be no changes to the existing MRLs in Standard 1.4.2 of the Code.

-6.2 Option 2 - adopt the changes to include new MRLs for avilamycin.
+6.2 Option 2 - adopt the changes to include the new MRLs for sulphaquinoxaline

-Under this option, the addition of the MRLs for avilamycin would be approved for inclusion into the Code.
+Under this option, the addition of the proposed MRLs for sulphaquinoxaline would be approved for inclusion into Standard 1.4.2 of the Code.